seamapi/docs/docs/api-clients/access-codes/README.md

 ### Generic Errors

-{% hint style="info" %}
-If an access code has one or more errors, at least one of those errors will always be from the list of Generic Errors.
-{% endhint %}

 Seam recommends adding error handling logic to you application for each generic error below.
 Seam may add more generic errors in the future, so your application should include a fallback case if it encounters an unknown generic error code.